araobp/virtual-showroom/README.md

 <img src="doc/architecture.jpg" width=800>

-The Flask-based API server will run on PC or Mac.
-It can run on a virtual machine in the cloud as well.
+The Flask-based API server will run on a PC or Mac.
+It can also be deployed on a virtual machine in the cloud.

 ## Development Environment